marinoska/vagrant-ansible/README.md

 - check the /var/www/web/index.php exists
 - add `192.168.33.10 vagrant.site` line in your local /etc/hosts
 - run in browser http://vagrant.site - should see your index.php result
+- to run ansible provision manually `ansible-playbook play.yml`

 #### Configuration
-- to change a site name go into hosts-dev and replace vagrant.site with whatever you want
+- to change a site name go [ansible-dir]into hosts-dev and replace vagrant.site with whatever you want
 - to change an hginx config go into [ansible-dir]/group_vars/webservers/nginx_symfony config before installation
 - to change a MySQL initial parameters  for db/user creation  go into  [ansible-dir]/group_vars/dbservers/mysql config before installation
 - to change an IP (and other parameters) go into Vagrantfile before installation